underdarkskies/bitcore/README.md

 ````
 Quick note on allowing socket.io from other services.
 - If you would like to have a seperate services be able to query your api with live updates, remove the "allowedOriginRegexp": setting and change "disablePolling": to false.
-- "enableSocketRPC" should remain false unless you can control who is connecting to your socket.io service. also the allowed OriginRegexp does not follow standard regex rules.
+- "enableSocketRPC" should remain false unless you can control who is connecting to your socket.io service.
-- If you have a subdomain, the format would be(without angle brackets<>):
+- The allowed OriginRegexp does not follow standard regex rules.
+If you have a subdomain, the format would be(without angle brackets<>):
 ````
 "allowedOriginRegexp": "^https://<yoursubdomain>\\.<yourdomain>\\.<yourTLD>$",
 ````